What is the difference between Lightspeed and Square?

 Lightspeed Best for mid-size retailers, full-service restaurants, and multi-location businesses

-Lightspeed's inventory is the reason most businesses switch from Square.
+Lightspeed serves over 168,000 customer locations globally as of 2024 (Lightspeed Commerce IR, 2024), the majority in retail and hospitality.
+Its inventory is the reason most businesses switch from Square.
 You can manage product variants at the SKU level, set reorder points, create purchase orders directly to suppliers, receive inventory against those orders, and run reports on what sold, what did not, and what margin you made per item.
 For a clothing boutique with 200 styles in 5 sizes and 4 colors each, that is 4,000 SKUs to track.
 Square handles it.
 Lightspeed handles it faster and with less manual cleanup.

 Multi-location management is where Lightspeed pulls ahead of most SMB competitors.
 You can see total inventory across all locations, transfer stock between stores, run location-specific or consolidated P&L reports, and set different pricing by location if needed.
 For a retailer with 3-5 stores, the time saved on inventory reconciliation alone often covers the monthly cost.